SLA Management In BPM–Can It Really Help You?

 What you’ve just read is an example of how SLA management can help you handle different types of employees.
 SLA management in your workflow apps ensures that you can constantly monitor your employees to see whether they’re underperforming or overperforming, and give them help accordingly.

-Using KiSSFLOW, you can get all this data automatically; there’s no need for third party add-ons and learning curves.
+Using Kissflow Process, you can get all this data automatically; there’s no need for third party add-ons and learning curves.
 SLA management is made that much more simple.